hubfernandes/E-Commerce-Microservices/README.md

 ## Deployment (🐳 Docker)
 - Each service runs inside a Docker container
 - Docker Compose is used to manage multi-container setup
-- Scalable and deployable in Kubernetes or cloud platforms

 ---